 We can see from other parts of 1 Samuel that Eli was a lousy judge of character, and presuming silent prayer means you’re drunk is just another example of it.
 Presuming weepy prayer automatically means you’ve come to church looking for Christians to make you feel better, is yet again being a lousy judge of character.
 That may be the case.
 And it may not be.
 We gotta get to know these people,

 In many cases God will enlist the aid of us Christians.
 Someone needs a physical hug; we can do that!
 Someone is too overwrought to listen to God, so he has one of his prophets say something comforting to them.
-Someone needs resources—they need work, need therapy, need food, need medical attention, need a lawyer, can’t pay bills, can’t fix the car, or anything else which doesn’t require supernatural intervention: We can do something.
+Someone needs resources—they need work, need therapy, need food, need medical attention, need a lawyer, can’t pay rent, can’t pay bills, can’t fix the car, or anything else which doesn’t require supernatural intervention: We can do something.
 Usually that’s why God drops such people on us.
 He wants us to step up!

 And in some cases, yeah, it’s someone selfishly seeking attention so they can feel better.
 Wanting comfort from people, not God.
 And that’s not right.